roman-milk/roman-milk.github.io/jessicas-change-management.md

  "There's a catch, though."
 He continued explaining the dare.
 "You're not allowed to use your hands.
 You gotta jump on the spot 'n shake that ass.
 Geddit?"

  No hands?
 Jump up and down?
 Shake and bounce?
 Fucking shit!
 That sounded as dirty as difficult.
-Report_Story #4